edinburgh-napier/SET09102/notes/unit1_code_quality/principles.md

 software engineering.
 It states that every piece of knowledge or logic should be represented in a system only once.
 Duplication of code or logic across a system leads to increased complexity, makes maintenance difficult, and introduces the risk of inconsistencies.
-DRY encourages developers to avoid repetition by centralizing logic, reducing redundancy, and promoting code reuse.
+DRY encourages developers to avoid repetition by centralising logic, reducing redundancy, and promoting code reuse.

 **Key Concepts of DRY:**

 * **Avoid Code Duplication**: Repeated logic or code should be abstracted or refactored into reusable components (such as methods, functions, or modules).
-* **Maintainability**: Centralizing repeated logic makes the system easier to maintain.
+* **Maintainability**: Centralising repeated logic makes the system easier to maintain.
   When changes are necessary, you only need to update the code in one place.
 * **Consistency**: DRY reduces the risk of errors that can occur when maintaining multiple, inconsistent copies of the same logic.

 The DRY principle is important because it promotes efficiency, maintainability, and consistency in software development.
-By avoiding code duplication, developers can centralize logic, making it easier to update and maintain.
+By avoiding code duplication, developers can centralise logic, making it easier to update and maintain.
 When the same logic is repeated in multiple places, any necessary change requires updating each instance, increasing the risk of errors and inconsistencies.
 DRY ensures that changes only need to be made in one place, which reduces maintenance efforts and the likelihood of bugs.